SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 - Remember that the room members present are not your personal posse - everyone is equal in the discussion, including the invitee, and all opinions deserve to be heard and considered.

+<h2 id="where-can-i-continue-off-topic-discussions">Where can I continue off-topic discussions?</h2>

+When you end-up in an off-topic debate between some regulars that is no longer about the SOCVR or the moderation it entails or you have an urgency to post one-boxes do know that creating chatrooms is free.
+Anyone with 100 reputation can create them.
+Please use that option once the discussion is not going to end quickly or if the sillyness would destroy the serious matters that take place at the SOCVR room.

+If creating a room is too much effort to your liking you can use the [The Ministry of Silly Hats](https://chat.stackoverflow.com/rooms/92764) that was a spin-off by some regulars for the earlier mentioned reasons.
+Although that room isn't moderated as strictly as SOCVR, we like to point you to [Toward a philosophy of Chat](https://meta.stackexchange.com/questions/270587/toward-a-philosophy-of-chat) and [If you're gonna talk Politics, you must respect those who disagree](https://meta.stackexchange.com/questions/289398/if-youre-gonna-talk-politics-you-must-respect-those-who-disagree) to prevent any claims that we suggested that was a no rules chatroom.

 <h2 id="any-resources-to-help">Any resources to help?</h2>